appsquickly/typhoon/README.md

 ### Your Dependency Injection Options

-If you proceed with the Dependency Injection pattern _(assuming you're not one of the remaining "flat-earthers", who believe that Objective-C somehow magically alleviates the need for common-sense.
-"Oh, I don't do DI, I use swizzling class-clusters!")_, then there are basically two options:
+If you proceed with the Dependency Injection pattern _(assuming you're not one of the remaining "flat-earthers", who believe that Objective-C somehow magically alleviates the need for common-sense: "Oh, I don't do DI, I use swizzling class-clusters!")_, then there are basically two options:

 * You can do dependency injection without a framework/library/container to help you.
 It ___is___ simple after all, and in